casdoor/casdoor-website/docs/integration/java/firezone.md

 authors: [dingchenzy]
 ---

-[Casdoor](/docs/basic/server-installation) can use the OIDC protocol as the IDP to connect various applications.
-Here, we will use [FireZone](https://docs.firezone.dev/deploy/) as an example to show you how to use OIDC to connect to your applications.
+This guide configures [FireZone](https://docs.firezone.dev/deploy/) to use [Casdoor](/docs/basic/server-installation) as the OIDC IdP.

 ## Step 1: Deploy Casdoor and FireZone

-Firstly, Casdoor and FireZone should be deployed.
+Deploy Casdoor and FireZone.

 After a successful deployment, ensure the following: